Fleas

 Ctenocephalides felis

-*Note: Cat fleas are the most common type of flea found on both cats AND dogs
+Despite their name, “cat” fleas are the most common species of flea found on both dogs and cats in the United States.

 Color: Reddish-brown to black